 This approach is great when you just want to iterate over all elements

-without using counters. foreach
+without using counters. foreach makes it simple and

 readable.